How It Works

 Get an Expungement in PA

-Expedited Pardons for Cannabis Convictions
+Pardons for Cannabis Convictions

 Under Pennsylvania’s marijuana pardon initiative, certain cannabis convictions may qualify for expedited review.